This project is a program of fundamental research in Mathematics, more precisely in Algebra, Geometry, and Topology.

 The project is structured over the following four interconnected topics.

-The consortium unites experts in each of those fields including professors, postdocts and doctoral students.
+The consortium unites experts in each of those fields including permanent faculty members, postdocs and doctoral students.

-The project is made up of three partners and comprises members from six French and one Spanish mathematical institutes.
+The project consists of three partners and brings together mathematicians from six universities in France and one university in Spain.